tmcw/memory-geojson/README.md

   hence saving valuable object space.
 But doing this well and not accidentally _increasing_ the memory requirements of some datasets seems like it would require compression-like logic.

+## Future

+The future of this would be to use it in [Placemark](https://www.placemark.io/), which would benefit from a more efficient memory encoding of features.